-The Income Tax Act specifies that an FHSA issuer cannot provide the holder with any benefits or advantages that are in any way conditional on the existence of the FHSA such as merchandise, trips or interest-free loans.
-These types of incentives are taxable to the holder.
+The Income Tax Act specifies that an FHSA issuer cannot provide you with any benefits or advantages that are in any way conditional on the existence of the FHSA such as merchandise, trips or interest-free loans.
+These types of incentives are taxable to you.

-The CRA has granted exceptions to certain benefits, which will not be taxed to the holder provided that the benefit is credited directly to the FHSA and not to the holder.
+The CRA has granted exceptions to certain benefits, which will not be taxed to you provided that the benefit is credited directly to the FHSA and not to you.